Multivariate Testing vs. A/B Testing: Entire Experience Optimization

 CSG Xponent: Experience Optimization Through Multivariate Testing

-CSG Xponent’s journey analytics provides data-led actionable insights for a deeper understanding of customer interactions, helping you enhance customer journeys and overall CX, and expand customer lifetime value.
+With CSG Xponent’s journey analytics, you can take action with data-led insights and understand customer interactions, helping you enhance customer journeys and overall CX to expand customer lifetime value.
 Beyond just understanding traditional campaign performance, CSG Xponent takes multivariate testing a level deeper, analyzing customer interaction across a variety of channels, touchpoints and messages to drive customer action.

 CSG Xponent can help you test: